 After our dolphin encounter, we went over to the Grand Reef where we got snorkeling equipment and explored the coral reef habitat where you are literally swimming among the stingrays, colorful saltwater fish, and you can snorkel down to see the sharks through the glass.

-Get some of those cheesy water shoes before you go.
-I didn’t see the need for them, but the Wind-Away River has some very rough places where you can easily scrape up your feet.
-My only other suggestion is not to bother with the extra cost of renting a cabana.
-I had several people tell me not to do that and I’m glad I didn’t.
+We had several people tell us not to do that and I’m glad I didn’t.
 There are plenty of places to relax whether in the shade or in the sun, so you really won’t need a reserved resting place.

 If you’ve been debating a trip to Discovery Cove we encourage you to start saving now!
 You are bound to make some unforgettable memories with your family!